cotag/orbicular/README.md

 ## Installation

 1. Open bower.json
-2. Add `"orbicular": "~1.0.0"` to your dependency list
+2. Add `"orbicular": "~1.0.2"` to your dependency list
 3. Run `bower install`
 4. In your application you can now add:
    * `<script src="bower_components/orbicular/orbicular/orbicular.js"></script>`
-5. Copy the SCSS files into your project
+5. Copy / include the SCSS files into your project
    * Customise the styles using `_orbicular_config.scss`
 6. The circle size is based on the parent elements width.